When the early motorways were being designed, motorway services would be referred to internally by number, prefixed with 'S.A.' (for 'service area').

 Through the 1970s evidence becomes increasingly harder to find.
 Perhaps, once the UK had stopped building major inter-city motorways, there was then no need to have a system for planning services.
-All we know for sure is that by the 1980s service area planning had become so frantic there was no point having a system at all.
-When the M40 was built in the 1990s, planned service areas appear to have been only ever identified by the name of the nearest town, and after that the government has had no involvement in the location of new services so no scheme has been required.
+All we know for sure is that by the 1980s service area planning had become so frantic there was no point having a system at all; confused documents for the M25 never mention any numbers.

 Finding the numbers

 Credit must go to David Lawrence and his book Food On The Move, which first alerted us to the system.
 We have since found documents confirming all of the numbers used by the book (bar one) and quite a few more.